Personal ornaments. Bijouterie. Coveted regalia. Hello, jewelry.

 Think John Hardy, David Yurman, Van Cleef & Arpels, Roberto Coin, Anita Ko, Suzanne Kalan, and more.
 As substantial as fine jewelry brands can be, the range in market value associated with its pieces can also be incredibly broad.
 For example, a gorgeous diamond earring set from David Yurman could be valued at a couple hundred dollars.
 But an extremely coveted diamond lapis Alhambra necklace from Van Cleef & Arpels could be valued at several thousands of dollars.
 The fine jewelry pricing spectrum can be extensive.
 But the good news is that fine jewelry gives you plenty of options regardless of what your budget may be.

 It’s also important to keep in mind that many brands have products that fall under various jewelry categories.
 For instance, you may think of Gucci or Chanel for your next gorgeous fashion jewelry piece, but these brands also carry pieces that fall under fine jewelry, as well.
 With that in mind, when shopping for your jewelry at FASHIONPHILE, pay close attention to the title and description.
-This is where all information pertaining to materials are provided, so you know exactly what you’re paying for.
+This is where all information pertaining to materials is provided, so you know exactly what you’re paying for.

 High Jewelry ($$$$$)